What is Cultural Shock and How to Avoid It?

 Suggested Reading: Top 15 Countries with Free Education For Indian Students 2025

-How to Avoid Culture Shock
+How to Overcome Culture Shock?

 Also Read: 9 Financial Documents Required to Study Abroad in 2025